2016–17 Russian Handball Super League

-The 2016–17 Superleague is the 25th season of the Russian Handball Super League, Russian's top-tier handball league.
-A total of twelve teams contest this season's league.
-Chekhovskiye Medvedi are the defending champions.
+The 2016–17 Russian Handball Super League was the 25th season of the top men's professional team handball league in Russia.
+A total of twelve teams competed in the tournament.
+Chekhovskiye Medvedi won the championship title, marking their 16th consecutive victory.

 Format

-The competition format for the 2016–17 season consists of a home-and-away double round-robin system.
-The first eight teams qualifies for play-offs, while the last four plays relegation round.
-The last team of this relegation round is relegated.
+The competition format for the 2016–17 season comprised a double round-robin system, with each team playing its opponents in home-and-away fixtures.
+Following the conclusion of the regular season, the top eight teams advanced to the championship play-offs, while the bottom four teams entered the relegation round.
+The lowest-ranked team at the end of the relegation round was demoted to the second-tier league.

 Teams

-The following 12 clubs compete in the Superleague during the 2016–17 season.
+The following 12 clubs competed in the Super league during the 2016–17 season: